-Back in 1958 Yashica produced what was then the one and only dual format TLR, the Yashica-635, capable of taking both 120 and 35mm.
+Back in 1958, Yashica produced what was then the one and only dual format TLR, the Yashica 635 and it was capable of taking both 120 and 35 mm.
 When I saw this camera it was most definitely love at first sight!
 “I must have this camera!”
-I exclaimed, I scanned the internet for a complete one since a lot of them unfortunately seemed to be missing the 35mm kit and fount this one with an original case and kit.
+I exclaimed.
+I immediately scanned the internet for a whole day since a lot of them, unfortunately, seemed to be missing the 35 mm kit and I found this one complete with accessories.

 The two discs in between the lens are used to change the f-stop and shutter speed which ranges from Bulb mode to 1/500.
-I’ve found that the slower shutter speeds on my Yashica can be a little sticky resulting in over exposure, this is likely just this particular camera and could be resolved with a little maintenance.
-Unless you have a light meter to hand, exposure times are guess work as there isn’t one built into the camera.
+I’ve found that the slower shutter speeds on my Yashica can be a little sticky resulting in overexposure, this is likely just this particular camera and could be resolved with a little maintenance.
+Unless you have a light meter at hand, exposure times are guesswork as there isn’t one built into the camera.
 I use the Sunny 16 Rule as a guide since I don’t have a light meter.

-I absolutely love shooting 120 film with this camera, of course its a little slower to operate than an SLR and it can be disorienting looking at the reverse image on the view finder, but in return you get a beautiful 6×6 crisp image and its great for street shooting as people often don’t notice your holding a camera since its shot from waist level.
+I absolutely love shooting 120 film with this camera.
+Of course, it’s a little slower to operate than an SLR and it can be disorienting looking at the reverse image on the viewfinder, but in return, you get a beautiful 6 × 6 crisp image and it’s great for shooting street photographs as people often don’t notice you’re holding a camera since its shot from waist level.

-Shooting 35mm with the Yashica-635 is good for portraits as the film is oriented that way within the camera.
-The view finder has a marked area so you know what’s going to be in shot since 35mm is a lot thinner than 120.
-The kit has a mask to give you a 24×36mm image but its also possible to shoot 35mm without using the mask giving you a 60×35mm long image with wonderful sprockety goodness!
-I used the 35mm holder but left in the 120 take up spool, taped the 35mm on the spool and shot as if it was 120.
+Shooting 35 mm with the Yashica 635 is good for portraits as the film is oriented that way within the camera.
+The viewfinder has a marked area so you know what’s going to be in your shot since 35 mm is a lot thinner than 120.
+The kit has a mask to give you a 24 × 36 mm image but it’s also possible to shoot 35 mm without using the mask, giving you a 60 × 35 mm long image with wonderful sprocket goodness!
+I used the 35 mm holder but left in the 120 take-up spool, taped the film on the spool and shot as if it was 120.
 This advanced the film the correct amount after each shot.

-Shooting with this camera really is wonderful and I hope we have many years together.
+Shooting with this camera really is wonderful and I hope we enjoy many years together.